ackmanx/quick-delete/NOTES.md

 # Basic Functionality

-* Auto load Camera Uploads folder in Dropbox
+* //Auto load Camera Uploads folder in Dropbox

 * Show one image at full screen size
+    * Determine if landscape or portrait, then size width/height to 100vw/vh

 * Load data for current flags (should persist between sessions)